Mitigating Premature Exploitation in Particle-based Monte Carlo for Inference-Time Scaling: Related Work

 However, existing ITS methods have limitations and offer only partial solutions.
 Beam search and its diverse variants~\citep{vijayakumar2016diverse,snell2024scaling} can improve coverage but remain prone to low-diversity solutions and premature exploitation, while exploration-promoting methods like DVTS~\citep{beeching2024scalingtesttimecompute} tend to under-perform for small budgets.
 Standard PF and Sequential Monte Carlo (SMC) approaches~\citep{feng2024step,zhao2024probabilistic} require careful per-task tuning of a twist function and remain vulnerable to early overcommitment under miscalibration.
-Monte Carlo Tree Search (MCTS), while dominant in domains where simulation is cheap~\citep{silver2016mastering}, remains challenging to apply to long-horizon mathematical tasks due to its computational complexity and the difficulty of training a reliable value function.
+Monte Carlo Tree Search (MCTS~\citep{coulom2006efficient}) and tree-based search methods~\citep{yao2023tree, bi2024forest, wang2025mcts, inoue2025wider}, while powerful in domains where exact simulation is cheap, like in game benchmarks~\citep{silver2016mastering}, and step-level feedback is available or easy to construct, like in coding benchmarks~\citep{wang2025mcts, inoue2025wider}, remain challenging to apply to long-horizon reasoning and mathematical tasks due to their computational complexity, the difficulty of training a reliable value function approximator~\citep{park2025know}, and the sequential structure that is hard to parallelize on modern accelerators~\citep{ding2025dynamic}.

 \paragraph{Importance Sampling} Importance Sampling (IS) is a fundamental Monte Carlo technique used across Statistics~\citep{robert1999monte,casella2024statistical}, Physics~\citep{metropolis1949monte,metropolis1953equation,hastings1970monte}, and Engineering~\citep{kalman1960new,kolmogorov1941local} to address the common challenge of sampling from a complex target distribution $\pi(\vz)$~\citep{robert1999monte,Markov1953-MARTTO-31}.
 This problem is especially prevalent in Bayesian inference, where the goal is to characterize the posterior distribution $p(\vz | \vo)$ of a random variable $\vz$ given an observation $\vo$.
 Direct sampling from this posterior is often intractable due to high dimensionality or an unknown normalizing constant.
 However, we can typically evaluate the posterior up to this constant, as Bayes' theorem states $p(\vz | \vo) \propto p(\vo | \vz) p(\vz) = \tilde p(\vz | \vo)$, where the evidence $Z_p = \int p(\vo | \vz) p(\vz) d\vz$ is the intractable component.
 IS circumvents this by drawing samples from a simpler proposal distribution $q(\vz)$, which is easy to sample from and evaluate, and whose support covers that of $p(\vz | \vo)$.
 The expectation of a function $f(\vz)$ under the target can then be estimated by re-weighting samples from the proposal: